TomboFry/tombo-everything/API.md

 For future reference in this document, `<API-KEY>` refers to an API key generated for a device in this database.

+### A note about inconsistencies

+Unfortunately, due to connecting to various services, several of these endpoints are not consistent with the others (eg. sending `apiKey` as a body parameter, or in the URL, or as an HTTP header).
+While I have also tried to make the response payload consistent across all the endpoints, some are still different, so if you choose to connect to these endpoints manually, please check that you are sending the correct authorisation parameters and checking for the correct responses.

 ## Scrobbles / ListenBrainz